 Rainwater harvesting can be used for both small and large farms for farming tasks such as herd watering and irrigation.

-In today’s world, approximately 30-40% of food that is produced is wasted.
-By reducing the amount of food that we waste, we will also reduce the amount of water, land, and energy that is used to produce the food.
+In today’s world, approximately one third of food that is produced is wasted.
+By reducing the amount of food we waste, we also reduce the amount of water, land, and energy that is used to produce the food.